 That dream was all way before the internet.

 The internet has given way to a glut in the market of several professions, keeping things clean and legit for the most part for the sake of this discussion, everyone wants to be a writer, or a photographer, or have something to do in the writing and/or publishing business these days.
-Writers and photographers have become the proverbial buses of the internet, there will be another one along in five minutes.
+Writers and photographers have become the proverbial buses of the internet, there will be another one along in five minutes, a dime a dozen.

-But I did mention that were talking about “people” and “business?”
+But I did mention that we’re talking about “people” and “business?”
 Here is where I have to say that I completely reject the seemingly pervasive notion that everyone in the publishing industry is somehow completely noble, saintly even, and harboring nothing but good intentions and the want to help.
-What on earth sets these individuals apart from the foibles of regular people in every other industry?
+What on Earth sets these individuals apart from the foibles of regular people in every other industry, particularly within branches of the entertainment industry?
+All the saints went into editing and publishing?
+Really?
 We know of the many stories of those in the music industry who were not given their due in some way, whether financially or when it came time to give credit for the work.
 We know of the corruption of the Hollywood casting couch.
-We accept the idea of there being a level of “dirty business” in every other area of the entertainment industry or the arts, and yet when it comes to the literary world, suddenly we are expected to believe that everyone is really just there to help you and with your best interests at heart, an idea that is ludicrous and lacking in logic or common sense.
+We accept the idea of there being a level of “dirty business” in every other area of the entertainment industry or the arts, and yet when it comes to the literary world, suddenly we are expected to believe that everyone is really just there to help you and with your best interests at heart.
+That is an idea that is ludicrous, lacking in logic and/or common sense.
 This, the publishing business is very big business, just like any other big business, and with people and big business you often find… what?